Already underwritten, but haven’t RSVP’d? Your generous underwriting does not serve as your RSVP. Kindly submit your RSVP by clicking here.

 2:30pm-4:30pm

-On Wednesday, October 8, Harvesters will welcome its underwriters, guests and community leaders to the 33rd Annual Fashion Show & Luncheon.
-The event will begin with a Champagne Reception and mobile Silent Auction sponsored by Mikimoto, followed by a luxury runway fashion show in Samueli Theater, sponsored by South Coast Plaza.
-The year’s highly anticipated event will end with a beautiful gourmet luncheon in the lobby of the Concert Hall.
-Continuing the celebration – the After Party – at The Park Club.
-Cocktails and light fare to be served with entertainment by DJ Littles.
+On Wednesday, October 7, Harvesters will welcome its underwriters, guests and community leaders to the 34th Annual Fashion Show & Luncheon.
+The event will begin with a Champagne Reception and Silent Auction sponsored by Tiffany & Co, followed by a luxury runway fashion show at UC Irvine Langson Orange County Museum of Art sponsored by South Coast Plaza.
+This year’s highly anticipated event will end with a beautiful gourmet luncheon in the lobby of the Renée & Henry Segerstrom Concert Hall.
+Continuing the celebration – the Donor Appreciation Party – at The Park Club.
+Cocktails and light fare to be served.
 All proceeds from the event go to Second Harvest Food Bank of Orange County and the mission of providing dignified, equitable and consistent access to nutritious food for all who need it in our community.

-Join us as a Harvesters Underwriter and attend the 33rd Annual Fashion Show & Luncheon.
+Join us as a Harvesters Underwriter and attend the 34th Annual Fashion Show & Luncheon.
 100% of all underwriting dollars go directly to Second Harvest Food Bank of Orange County.
-Your generous gift helps Second Harvest provide dignified, equitable and consistent access to nutritious food. #FeedOC
+Your generous gift helps Second Harvest provide dignified, equitable and consistent access to nutritious food.

 By donating products, services and travel for our silent auction, you’ll not only be a part of the solution to provide food and nutritional security for all in Orange County, you’ll also be positioning your brand among local consumers seeking luxury indulgences, one-of-a-kind experiences and the latest trends.